 Bringing controlled drugs into the Dominican Republic is punishable by 5 to 20 years in jail, and with a fine of at least RD 250,000 ($4,300 USD).

 Weed Tourism Dominican Republic

-So given the unfriendly legal climate around weed in the Dominican Republic, weed tourism here isn’t a big thing like in Jamaica.
-In the areas with more tourists, like Punta Cana and Santo Domingo, you’ll be far more likely to either see or smell people smoking weed, or even offer you some to buy.
+So given the unfriendly legal climate around weed in the Dominican Republic, weed tourism here isn’t as big as in Jamaica.
+In the areas with more tourists, like Punta Cana and Santo Domingo, you’ll be far more likely to see or smell people smoking weed or even offer you some to buy.

 420 Tourism in Belize